kbastani/event-sourcing-microservices-example/README.md

 ### Microservice Specifications

-The reference example has two microservices and one read-only replica of domain data that is stitched together from events streamed into Apache Kafka.
+The reference example has two microservices, and one read-only replica of domain data that is stitched together from events streamed into Apache Kafka.
 This means that we can hydrate a different database technology with each event from multiple different microservices.
 By running these events in order, we can create one eventually consistent read-only projection of domain data stored in separate systems of record!

-With this approach we can get the best of both worlds—the large shared database that was easier to query from a monolith—without sacrificing the many benefits of building microservices.
+With this approach, we can get the best of both worlds—the large shared database that was easier to query from a monolith—without sacrificing the many benefits of building microservices.

  ***Domain Services***
   - *User Service*